kmorrison/kmoney/content/pages/about/content3.md

 buttonLink: 'contact'
 ---

-Local to Hamilton area, travel is dependent on existing covid measures (all tutors are fully vaccinated).
+Local to Hamilton Ontario, travel is dependent on existing covid measures (all tutors are fully vaccinated).
 Online tutoring is currently preferred.